 - The objective test score will be used to determine the final rank in case of a tie.

-- The objective test score will determine places for teams not advancing to the performance portion of the event.
+- The objective test score will determine honorable mention places for teams not advancing to the performance portion of the event.
 Ties on the objective test will be broken based on time.
 All decisions are final.